PFTL/website_articles/articles/02_HDF5_python.md

 |float           |1602144|

 The relation between size and data type is quite obvious.
-When you go from integers of 1 byte to integer of 8 bytes, the size of the file increases 8-fold.
+When you go from integers of 1 byte to integer of 8 bytes, the file size increases 8-fold.
 Similarly, when you go to 16 bytes, it takes approximately 16 times more space.
 But space is not the only important factor to take into account.
 You should also consider the time it takes